messiel12pr/CSSA-UPRA/Git_GitHub_&_GitLab_Tech_Section/Live_Demo/DEMO.md

 - Create a remote repo in GitHub
 - Get Personal access token from GitHub
 - Connect local repo to remote repo
-- Create file
-- Add code to file
-- Save and commit code
-- Push file to remote

 <h3>Prerequisites</h3>